 for investment purposes, capped at 80% of the Equity Intermediary’s aggregate invested amounts.

-“Minimum Target Allocation” means with respect to one or more policy objectives set out in the Product Schedule, an amount to be invested by the Equity Intermediary, such amount being equal to at least 2 times the aggregate amount drawn down by the Equity Intermediary under (i) the Equity Operation and (ii) any other operation supported by the InvestEU Fund and entered into by another implementing partner under the InvestEU Fund for the purpose of investments in the Target Equity Final Recipients, capped at 80% of the Equity Intermediary’s aggregate invested amounts.
+“Minimum Target Allocation” means with respect to one or more policy objectives set out in the Product Schedule, an amount to be invested by the Equity Intermediary, such amount being equal to at least two (2) times the aggregate amount drawn down by the Equity Intermediary under (i) the Equity Operation and (ii) any other operation supported by the InvestEU Fund and entered into by another implementing partner under the InvestEU Fund for the purpose of investments in the Target Equity Final Recipients, capped at 80% of the Equity Intermediary’s aggregate invested amounts.

 “Pari Passu Protection” means a vertical tranche risk protection in an Equity Operation, as further set out in Annex I.